Kippenhahn's construction revisited: Abstract

 \section{Abstract}

-The numerical range of a complex square matrix is the convex hull of a plane real algebraic curve.
-Kippenhahn discovered this important statement of matrix theory and outlined its proof.
-We show by an example that his outline has gaps regarding isolated, singular points of the curve.
-We also discuss aspects of a complete proof, which was achieved with methods of convex geometry and real algebraic geometry.
+Kippenhahn discovered that the numerical range of a complex square matrix is the convex hull of a plane real algebraic curve.
+Here, we present an example of a convex set, which has a similar algebraic description as the numerical range, whereas the analogue of Kippenhahn's construction fails regarding isolated, singular points of the curve.
+This example prompted us to carefully review Kippenhahn's assertion and to highlight aspects of a complete proof that was achieved with methods of convex geometry and real algebraic geometry.

 \subjclass[2020]{15A60,14P99} \keywords{numerical range, Kippenhahn curve, singular point, convex algebraic geometry, plane real algebraic curves}